mrosata/kleos/README.md

 ##### Changelog
 - __2017-11-24__ - Started Kleos project.
 Is able to setup Vundle and Docker-CE
 - __2017-11-25__ - Improved the Vundle install script, improved Git global config so it doesn't create multiple global variables.
 Kleos now installs the list of packages in the `apt-packages.list` file prior to anything else.
 Install scripts for `vundle` and `docker-ce` no longer are sourced, rather they are ran in a subshell and Kleos Bootstrapper reports their success or failure.
+Added `setup-sudo.sh` script for root user to setup sudo and add user into `/etc/sudoers` automagically *(use with care)*